|Locations:||up to 45|

 Initially, their strategy was to build very large restaurants in the hope that this would prevent any competitors from being needed.
 This flew in the face of government policy at the time, and seeing as the Ministry were able to dictate who operated service areas, Granada's ideas didn't get them very far.

 Granada were soon in trouble for selling gramophone records to motorists despite several warnings, and for trying to treat their services like a resort, calling them 'Granadaland'.
 They wanted to build a leather goods shop which at the time was regarded as revolutionary.

 Granada's first major expansion came with the closure of Taverna in 1973.
 Although Granada were keen to take over most of Taverna's sites, their biggest competitor at the time were forbidden to take over any more anyway.
 This change made Granada the largest operator.

 Documents about the takeover give us detail about Granada's services at the time.
-Apparently their architecture, some of which would have been nearly 10 years old, was "dull and workmanlike", but their principles of providing basic but acceptable catering had worked.
+Apparently their architecture, some of which would have been nearly 10 years old, was "dull and workmanlike".
+They were offering good maintenance but a poor atmosphere.
+Their principles of providing basic but acceptable catering had worked.

 Good news for Granada continued into the 1990s.
 They then bought eight sites from Pavilion, again making them the biggest operator.
 Welcome Break were said to be interested in Pavilion, but they backed off because they didn't want to be investigated by the Monopolies and Mergers Commission.
 Granada had to agree to sell two of their own sites to create First, which they said was "not a surprise".
 They also agreed to close Severn View but this never happened.

 In 1995 Granada embarked upon a hostile and controversial takeover of The Forte Group, which included their competitors Welcome Break, roadside restaurants Little Chef and Happy Eater and budget hotel chain Travelodge.